Previous Chapter: Reflection on God, Satan, and the World

 Being forgiving and not judging: Forgive and be forgiven (Matthew 6:14), and do not judge others or condemn them (Matthew 7:2).
 As such do not be guilty of stealing the seat of the Lord who is the only one that presides over another person’s fate.
 Accordingly only let the truly righteous accuse the wicked (John 8:7).
 Remember, all acts of judgment divide the body of God, and testify against His love, mercy, and patience.

-Being charitable in heart: It is better to get into heaven with one arm, then to be cast out with two (Matthew 18:8).
+Being charitable in heart: It is better to get into Heaven with one arm, then to be cast out with two (Matthew 18:8).
 Therefore we should aim to lose whatever is vain, and only carry with us that which furthers ourselves to true riches.
-If so one says “I want to give this away,” and that something is not good, we should give it away right there (Matthew 6:3-4).
+If so one says “I want to give this away,” and that something inhibits us spiritually, we should give it away right there (Matthew 6:3-4).
 All we should want, desire, and hold onto is nothing but the Spirit.
 If something should make one lose that, than it is best for them to lose that something.
 In doing so, return to the world that which belongs to the world (Matthew 22:21), and allow oneself to be filled with light instead of darkness (Matthew 6:24).

 Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.

-The self-evident truth is, when our focus is solely on heaven and trusting in God’s promises, we become most enabled to live according to Christ’s instruction, and we become most enabled to sow the seeds of the Spirit and light the world accordingly.
+Accordingly, at least by the words of the gospel, when our focus is solely on heaven and trusting in God’s promises, we become most enabled to live according to Christ’s instruction, and we become most enabled to sow the seeds of the Spirit and light the world.
+Simply that believing in them is not enough to manifest this result.
+As we follow the instruction, we move toward the actualization of who God made us to be, and we move toward discovering our purpose in Him.
+Lastly, we become most empowered to bringing about His will in Earth as it is in Heaven.

 Like all quotes in this book, each of these verses are cited from the English Standard Version Bible unless otherwise noted.